tobiashasslebrant/buildscreen.selfhost/README.md

 Selfhosted Buildscreen for showing builds from Teamcity

 ## buildids.txt
-Used for identify which builds to display
+Used for identify which builds in Teamcity to display.
+Seperate build ids with linebreaks.
-Seperate with linebreak

 ## Configuration:
 * teamcity-address = http address to Teamcity